Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 cpackget init https://www.keil.com/pack/index.pidx
 ```

-> **Note:**
->
+!!!
+Note
-> Arm is running a public indexing server at the URL provided.
+    Arm is running a public indexing server at the URL provided.
 You can specify any indexing server URL if you do not wish to use this service.

 ## vcpkg - Setup using CLI

 The [vcpkg](https://vcpkg.io/en/) is a management tool for packages and includes features to manage tool artifacts.
 Arm provides an artifactory system for tools.
 Refer to [Arm Tools Available in vcpkg](https://www.keil.arm.com/packages/) for more information.

-> **Note:**
->
+!!!
+Note
-> Microsoft changed the name of the shell version from `vcpkg` to `vcpkg-shell`.
+    Microsoft changed the name of the shell version from `vcpkg` to `vcpkg-shell`.
 Depending on the version that you are using, you may need to call `vcpkg-shell` from the command line instead of `vcpkg`.

 The following describes how to setup the CMSIS-Toolbox with `vcpkg` in a command line (CLI) environment.
 In many examples there is already the file `vcpkg-configuration.json` which describes the tool environment required for the example.
 Refer to the last step to create an new `vcpkg-configuration.json` file.